 To see what's on offer as you look to forge a new career, search postgraduate conversion courses.

 Through your research, you may find that you can gain the qualifications you need without studying for another degree.
-Sites such as Udemy and Skillshare offer thousands of online courses in a range of specialisms, from digital marketing and nutrition to audio production and public speaking.
+You'll find that microcredentials offer some excellent options, while sites such as Udemy and Skillshare list thousands of online courses in a range of specialisms, from digital marketing and nutrition to audio production and public speaking.
 Course prices start from as little as £10 - some are even free - and you'll be able to fit studying around other commitments.

 Once you know the path you'd like to pursue, you can start seeking opportunities.
 Update your professional social media profiles to clearly state your intention to change industries, and give details of the skills and experience you have that will be well-suited.